Murre and the Pacific chronicles a two-year solo cruise of the biggest ocean on the planet.

-My boat, Murre, and I departed San Francisco in October of 2010 intending to explore the Sea of Cortez during that winter before reaching for Hawaii and then home, a one-year cruise per plan and per special arrangement with the wife, whose honest enjoyment of boating does not include extended separations from “hot and cold running water under pressure.”
+Murre and I departed San Francisco in October of 2010 intending to explore the Sea of Cortez during that winter before reaching for Hawaii and then home, a one-year cruise per plan and per special arrangement with the wife, whose honest enjoyment of boating does not extended to long separations from “hot and cold running water under pressure.”

 While in Baja, many sailors I met talked of their spring migrations to the Marquesas.
 The where?
 A little research put these islands in French Polynesia, enticing close to Tahiti.
 Tahiti!
 What sailor could resist that exotic call?
 Not this one.